The Stench of Honolulu - Jack Handey

 This is a must read.
 The first part of the book is about a boy discovering his sexuality and the second part is about that boy as a 60 year old looking back on his life.
 It is sad, touching, and a page-turner that rewards at the end.
 The best lines of the book ended up being the two my friend highlighted almost two years ago and I highlighted in my reading (without realizing she'd already done so for me long ago):

-"I had wanted life not to bother me too much, and had succeeded -- how pitiful that was."
+"We thought we were being mature when we were only being safe."-and -"I had wanted life not to bother me too much, and had succeeded -- how pitiful that was."

 Thank you so much for the recommending this to me!
 Keep'm coming!